 We have a realistic approach that makes the process enjoyable and helps you meet your goals.
 We believe in simple, small changes that will make the biggest difference in your life.

 If you answered YES, we will provide a unique nutritional assessment going through your medical history, your concerns, and create an individualized plan that works for you.
 We can give you the tools to help better manage your diabetes.
-If you have been told you have diabetes, we can provide you a meal plan to help manage your blood sugars that fit your lifestyle needs.
+If you have been told you have diabetes, prediabetes, or are at risk, we can provide you a meal plan to help manage your blood sugars that fit your lifestyle needs.